Discrete-time models and performance of phase noise channels: Error analysis of the discrete-time channel

-Here, we evaluate the accuracy of the communication model~(\ref{e:discretetime}).
-Thanks to the proposed PN model described in Section~\ref{s:PNmodel}, we can connect results of this analysis to the main PN parameters of practical oscillators.
-In particular we relate the following mean square error to the parameters of the PN
+Here, the accuracy of the communication model~(\ref{e:discretetime}) is evaluated.
+Thanks to the statistical model described in Section~\ref{s:psd_ph}, the results of this analysis can be connected to the main PN parameters of practical oscillators.
+The case of a free-running oscillator with $\lii=0$ is studied, for which the PSD of the phasor is given by~(\ref{e:free_phasor_spectrum}).
+The case $\lii\neq 0$ is considered at the end of the section.